ethereum-optimism/community-hub/src/docs/developers/bedrock/explainer.md

 Nodes participating in the network may make use of the safe and unsafe heads of the L2 they're syncing.

--The **safe L2 head** represents the rollup that can be constructed where every block up to and including the head can be fully derived from the reference L1 chain, before L1 has necessarily finalized (i.e., a re-org may occur on L1 still).
+- The **safe L2 head** represents the rollup that can be constructed where every block up to and including the head can be fully derived from the reference L1 chain, before L1 has necessarily finalized (i.e., a re-org may occur on L1 still).
 - The **unsafe L2 head** includes [unsafe blocks](https://github.com/ethereum-optimism/optimism/blob/develop/specs/glossary.md#unsafe-l2-block) that have not yet been derived from L1.
 These blocks either come from operating the [rollup node](#rollup-node) as a sequencer or from [unsafe sync](https://github.com/ethereum-optimism/optimism/blob/develop/specs/glossary.md#unsafe-sync) with the sequencer.
 This is also known as the "latest" head.
 The safe L2 head is always chosen over the unsafe L2 head in cases of disagreements.
 When disagreements occur, the unsafe portion of the chain will reorg.

 For most purposes, nodes in the L2 network will refer to the unsafe L2 head for end-user applications.